Govan-Community/govan-website/_posts/2025-10-06-agm-and-general-meeting-october-2025.md

 **7\.
 Call for nominations of Office Bearers for the coming session**
 The following officers were declared elected without contest.
-Chair: Clare Dickson nominated by Esme Clark and seconded Reinhild Gorniak
+**Chair**: Clare Dickson nominated by Esme Clark and seconded Reinhild Gorniak
-Vice Chair: Willie Jones nominated Reinhild Gorniak and seconded Esme Clark
+**Vice Chair**: Willie Jones nominated Reinhild Gorniak and seconded Esme Clark
-Secretary: Greg Easton nominated by Esme Clark and Madeline    \[Greg would also take over the functions of Minute Secretary\]
+**Secretary**: Greg Easton nominated by Esme Clark and Madeline    \[Greg would also take over the functions of Minute Secretary\]
-Treasurer:  It was agreed to ask Maria Moody, who had relevant experience but was currently ill with ‘flu, to take this position and to return to it at the November meeting
+**Treasurer**:  It was agreed to ask Maria Moody, who had relevant experience but was currently ill with ‘flu, to take this position and to return to it at the November meeting.

 The following representatives were agreed:
-Area Partnership lead member  Madeline Skeoch
+**Area Partnership lead member**:  Esme Clark
-Area Partnership Substitute:  Greg Easton
+**Area Partnership Substitute**:  Greg Easton
-Area Partnership Substitute: Esme Clark
+**Area Partnership Substitute**: Madeleine Skeoch
-Planning Contact and Licensing Contact: Madeline Skeoch
+**Planning Contact and Licensing Contact**: Madeleine Skeoch

 **At this point Claire Dickson took the Chair**
   .